 Senate Bill 202 transferred four occupational regulatory programs from the Department of State Health Services (DSHS) to the Texas Medical Board (TMB).
-Medical Physicists, Medical Radiologic Technologists, Perfusionists, and Respiratory Care Practitioners will now be regulated by the TMB and each occupation’s respective board/advisory committee.
+Medical Physicists, Medical Radiologic Technologists, Perfusionists, and Respiratory Care Practitioners are now regulated by the TMB and each occupation’s respective board/advisory committee.
 The transfer of these four programs also included the transfer of the NCT Registry (including Hardship Exemptions).
-Current rules in effect for these occupational programs will continue to be in effect until amended by TMB, as directed by S.B.
-202.

 Senate Bill 202 also set forth new fingerprinting and criminal background check requirements for all persons performing radiologic procedures in the State, including those that are performing the procedures under a Hardship Exemption.
 TMB is now engaged in creating and implementing a process related to performing such criminal background checks for all new and renewing applicants requesting a Hardship Exemptions.

 - A hospital, federally qualified health center (FQHC) or practitioner may apply for a hardship exemption from employing an MRT, LMRT, or NCT.

 - The applicant must demonstrate a hardship in employing an MRT, LMRT, or NCT, as described in Texas Administrative Code Title 25, Part 1, Chapter 140, Subchapter J, Rule 140.520(b)(5).